 - A. Co-located on an existing structure or facility with existing wireless antennas. - B. City-owned properties or other public or quasi-public facilities. - C. Existing commercial or industrial structures in Nonresidential Zones (excluding all HBX Zones and the D-CE-3 and D-CE-4 Zones). - D. Existing commercial or industrial structures in Residential Zones, HBX Zones, or the DCE-3 or D-CE-4 Zones. - E. Other Nonresidential uses in Residential Zones, HBX Zones, or the D-CE-3 or D-CE-4 Zones. - F. Residential uses in Nonresidential Zones (excluding all HBX Zones and the D-CE-3 and D-CE-4 Zones). - G. Residential uses in Residential Zones, HBX Zones, or the D-CE-3 or D-CE-4 Zones.
+Facilities locating on an A, B or C ranked preference do not require a site alternatives analysis.
+Facilities proposing to locate on a D through G ranked preference, inclusive, must submit a site alternatives analysis as part of the required application materials.
+A site alternatives analysis shall, at a minimum, consist of: a.
+The identification of all A, B and C ranked preference sites within one thousand (1,000) feet of the proposed location.
+If more than three (3) sites in each preference order exist, the three such closest to the proposed location shall be required. b.
+Written evidence indicating why each such identified alternative cannot be used.
+Such evidence shall be in sufficient detail that independent verification, at the applicant's expense, could be obtained if required by the City of Oakland Zoning Manager.
+Evidence should indicate if the reason an alternative was rejected was technical (e.g. incorrect height, interference from existing RF sources, inability to cover required area) or for other concerns (e.g. refusal to lease, inability to provide utilities).

-A site alternatives analysis is not required because the proposal conforms to 'B' as it would be located on a quasi-public facility (utility pole with power lines).
+A site alternatives analysis is not required because the proposal conforms to 'B' as it would be located on a public facility (utility GUY pole).
 Nonetheless, the applicant has submitted an analysis which is attached to this report (Attachment E).